YuHyeRim/YuHyeRim/README.md

 My main concern is Human Centered Interaction (HCI) and I believe the potential of interaction between human and data.
 Currently I 'm self studing Deep Learning and NLP.
-My goal is creating AI system which can understand human's inner self and hit everyone's fancy.
+My goal is creating AI system which can understand human's inner side and hit everyone's fancy.

 <!--